 The SDSN at the 2025 UN High-Level Political Forum

-From July 14 to July 23, 2025, the UN Sustainable Development Solutions Network (SDSN) and its partners will host a number of key events alongside the UN's High-Level Political Forum (HLPF) on Sustainable Development.
+From July 14 to July 23, 2025, the UN Sustainable Development Solutions Network (SDSN) and its partners hosted a number of key events alongside the UN's High-Level Political Forum (HLPF) on Sustainable Development.

-These events will work to mobilize action and collaboration on a range of sustainable development challenges and issues, from closing implementation gaps and accelerating the energy transition in the Global South to harnessing artificial intelligence, advancing higher education, and protecting the Amazonian ecosystem.
+These events worked to mobilize action and collaboration on a range of sustainable development challenges and issues, from closing implementation gaps and accelerating the energy transition in the Global South to harnessing artificial intelligence, advancing higher education, and protecting the Amazonian ecosystem.

 SDSN Events at HLPF